buraksezer/olric/README.md

 c, err := config.Load(path/to/olric.yaml)
 ```

-A sample configuration file in YAML format can be found [here](https://github.com/buraksezer/olric/blob/master/cmd/olricd/olricd.yaml).
+A sample configuration file in YAML format can be found [here](https://github.com/buraksezer/olric/blob/master/cmd/olric-server/olric-server.yaml).
 This may be the most appropriate way to manage the Olric configuration.

 ### Client-Server Mode

-Olric provides **olricd** to implement client-server mode. olricd gets a YAML file for the configuration.
-The most basic  functionality of olricd is that
+Olric provides **olric-server** to implement client-server mode. olric-server gets a YAML file for the configuration.
+The most basic  functionality of olric-server is that
 translating YAML configuration into Olric's configuration struct.
-A sample `olricd.yaml` file  is being provided [here](https://github.com/buraksezer/olric/blob/master/cmd/olricd/olricd.yaml).
+A sample `olric-server.yaml` file  is being provided [here](https://github.com/buraksezer/olric/blob/master/cmd/olric-server/olric-server.yaml).

 ### Network Configuration